icpc/ccs-specs/Contest_API.md

 | `contests/<id>/groups`      | application/json | JSON array of [group objects](json_format#groups) with properties as specified by [access](#access).
 | `contests/<id>/groups/<id>` | application/json | A [group object](json_format#groups) with properties as specified by [access](#access).

-Note that these endpoints must be provided if groups are used.
-If they are not provided no other endpoint may refer to groups (i.e. return any group\_ids).

 ### Organizations

 The following endpoints are associated with organizations: